sasaen/bartender/README.md

 	  http://localhost:8080/health
 	  http://localhost:8080/metrics
 	  http://localhost:8080/beans
   - I added an Integration test that tests multiple requests and gets the list of served drinks.
-This is useful for invoking concurrently the endpoint.
+This is useful for invoking concurrently the endpoints.
   - I did not implement a front end (html/javascript), instead I tested it manually with Reslet Client and programatically with the integration test.